pramodkhatri10/kick-e-commerce-web-application/README.md

 # Prerequisites
 WE have following options:
-1. We have to setup of Virtual Box Machine and set up LAMP server.
+1. Have to setup of Virtual Box Machine and set up LAMP server.
 Also, it will be easier to connect MySQL database with the server phpmyadmin through XAMPP.
 We can use any source code editor for writing code, I used Visual Studio Code on my MacBook.Make sure the main folder and sql file are in /www/var/html
  OR
 2. Directly Work from the MacBook and run phpmyadmin through XAMPP.
 It should work fine.
 Make sure the main folder and sql file are in htdocs inside XAMPP folder in Application.